Breekpot/docs/bloqs/bloqhouse/overview.rst

 (Decentralized) APPs
 ====================

-This section illustrates example (decentralized) services built on top of NotaryNodes.
+This section illustrates some example services built on top of NotaryNodes.

 Bloqhouse Bloq Exchange
 -----------------------

-.. note:: Please read the section about Bloqs first: :ref:`bloqintro`.
+.. note:: Please read the section about Bloqs first, :ref:`bloqintro`.
 Also note that, in contrary to the Bloq ecosystem which is open source, Bloqhouse is a commercial application.

-Bloqhouse is an online wallet app that allows it users to trade Bloqs for fiat currencies (such as euros).
+Bloqhouse is an online wallet app that allows users to trade Bloqs with other users for fiat currencies i.e. EUR / USD.
-To support fiat currency for bloq trading, trades take place off-chain.
+To support those fiat currencies, trades take place off-chain.

 |